pyrovoice/CardGame/README.txt

 Have a target Corruption/Purity that gets higher for the corresponding player whenever they win at a location?
 Auto-balance the game, makes locations adapt to stronger sides organically
 Deck management: Players have a deck list and the deck is filled with 2 copies of each cards.
 Then, any time the deck's halfpoint is reached, a copy of all card is added.
 Possibility to play with probabilities by adding and removing cards to the decks, and also give a gold to the opponent when shuffling to open mill strategies?

+Combat:
+	- Creatures are set left to right and front to back.
+All creatures accumulate their might, and damage is assigned to creatures in order to kill them.
+	- Any spillover might is dealt to the location as purification or corruption.
+	- Each player has a Conquest target value.
+When they accumulate enough at a location, that location becomes captured with the benefits that implies
+	- Capturing for each player should mean getting closer to victory, but making the opponent stronger (catchup mechanism)
+	- Capturing in early game should be hard and take several turns, while becoming faster and easier with combat
-Ideas to justify pull and push:
+	- Each capture increases the needed score to capture a location by that much Ideas to justify pull and push:
 - Locations have a crystal that can be corrupted or fred, the player adds "good" resource while the opponent add "corruption" to it.
 Possible ressource: Vitality, to restore the crystal.
 Purification.
 - Add stuff to the opponent's deck or hand ("Fool, 2c 1p with no effect", here to waste opponent's ressource)